A vaguely Russian-looking font which is used in various media relating to The Boris Barkov Show.

-A chimera made from art deco, barcode, and circuitry elements.
+A chimera (fusion) made from art deco, barcode, and circuitry elements.
 It only employs angles where they are needed to differentiate glyphs.

 I'm having agrate time here!
 I can hardly cage my excitement.

 This effect font can achieve many looks - riveted plating, segmented displays, spectrograms, grills, cages, formations of vehicles seen from high altitude, jails, and more!

 Font made for the logo of a particular project/video game of mine.

 Some kerning pairs are imperfect...
 I can only bring them 10 bricks closer together, so a bit of space remains...